 How can the Court help you collect child or spousal support payments that have been ordered but not paid to you?
 And how can it help if you’re a debtor whose circumstances have changed so you’re simply not able to pay?
 This eNews article has information both for people who have been ordered by a court to pay maintenance to contribute to the support of a child or spouse (debtor) and for people entitled to receive those payments (creditor).

 Registering a maintenance order

 If someone has been ordered to pay you maintenance (financial support) for yourself (spousal maintenance) or a child you can register your court order with the Family Maintenance Enforcement Program (FMEP).
 Then, if support isn`t paid, FMEP will take action to enforce the order and collect the money you are owed.
 FMEP is a free, voluntary program that monitors and enforces maintenance orders.
 If you don`t register your order, you may still take steps to enforce your order, but you won`t have as many remedies available as FMEP does.

 Court action to collect unpaid maintenance

-In some circumstances a judge will also order that a payor may be imprisoned for up to 90 days for each missed payment.
+In some circumstances a judge will also order that a debtor may be imprisoned for up to 90 days for each missed payment.
 However, committal to jail is usually not automatic when a payment is missed.
 Instead, it is decided in a second hearing, called a “committal hearing”.

 - they have made the missed payments; or